anupamsengupta/rule-engine-3.0/application-prompt.md

 - Follow CODING_GUIDELINES.md strictly:
   - SOLID.
-  - Low cyclomatic complexity (<= 10).
+  - Low cyclomatic complexity (≤ 10).
   - Strategy pattern for pluggable behavior.
   - Command pattern for operations.
   - Enum-based factories for type → implementation resolution.
-  - Java 21 features (records, etc.), no Lombok.
+  - Java 21 (no Lombok).
-  - Clear separation of concerns by module and layer.
+  - Clear separation between domain/application/api/infrastructure.

 ========================================
 WHAT TO OUTPUT
 ========================================

 1. First, propose a concise DESIGN:
-   - Key interfaces and classes (names + responsibilities).
+   - List of core interfaces and classes (names + responsibilities).
-   - Where each belongs (which module/layer and package).
+   - For each, specify:
+     - Maven module (domain/application/api/infrastructure).
+     - Package name.
-   - How strategies and commands are wired together.
+   - Explain how strategies, commands, and enum factories work together.
-   - How the enum-based factory will work.

-2. Then, implement the core DOMAIN layer pieces:
+2. Then, implement the core DOMAIN pieces (in `project-domain`):
-   - Attribute model + enums for types.
+   - Attribute model and attribute type enum.
-   - Operators model (comparison/logical/parenthesis).
+   - Operators: comparison, logical, parentheses as needed.
-   - Rule abstraction and validate() contract (+ result type).
+   - Rule abstraction with `validate(...)` contract and `RuleValidationResult`.
-   - Expression abstraction and evaluate() contract (+ result type).
+   - Expression abstraction with `evaluate(...)` contract and result type.
-   - Strategy interfaces for expression and scripting engines.
+   - Strategy interfaces for expression engines and scripting engines.
-   - Core exceptions.
+   - Domain-level exceptions: `RuleEvaluationException`, `ExpressionEvaluationException`.

-3. Then, implement at least ONE concrete example strategy from each family:
+3. Implement at least ONE example strategy from each family (in `project-infrastructure`):
    - One Expression Language strategy (e.g., SPEL).
    - One Groovy scripting strategy.
-   - These may live in the infrastructure module, following layering rules.
+   - Show how they are wired via an enum-based factory.

+4. Finally, sketch a minimal Maven parent POM (pseudo or real) that shows:
+   - Multi-module structure.
+   - Java 21 configuration.
+   - JUnit 5 + Surefire.
+   - JaCoCo plugin with example `check` configuration.

+For each code snippet:
+- Include package declarations.
+- Indicate the Maven module.
+- Adhere to all architectural and coding guidelines.

-4. Ensure all code snippets:
+5. Ensure all code snippets:
    - Include package declarations.
    - Are consistent with ARCHITECTURE.md and CODING_GUIDELINES.md.
    - Are sufficiently commented so a human can extend them.